phgn0/today/README.md

 # How to use it

-Simply visit `today.phgn.de`, build it yourself with `yarn build` and open `./dist/index.html`, or start a dev server with `yarn start`.
+Simply visit `to-day.netlify.com/`, build it yourself with `yarn build` and open `./dist/index.html`, or start a dev server with `yarn start`.

 # How does it work